openaire/usage-statistics-guidelines/docs/index.md

 Integration of repository usage statistics comprises the following steps:

-*  registration of the repository via the Content Provider Dashboard
+*  check via the [Provide Dashboard](https://provide.openaire.eu) if your repository is registered or register there
 *  installation of the tracking code
 *  tracking of usage events from the repository
 *  validation of tracking of usage events from the repository